Tyrrrz/Tyrrrz.me/data/blog/return-type-inference/Post.md

 var array = new[] {"Hello", "world"}; // string[]
 ```

-In this case, the compiler can see that we're initializing the array with two string elements so it can safely conclude that the resulting array is of type `string[]`.
+Here, the compiler can see that we're initializing the array with two string elements, so it can safely conclude that the resulting array is of type `string[]`.
 In some (very rare) cases, it can even infer the type of the array based on the most specific common type among the individual elements:

 ```csharp
 var array = new[] {1, 2, 3.0}; // double[]